Spaghetti Squash Salad with Roasted Sesame Dressing | Satisfying Vegan Salad

 But let’s make this super cool vegetable into a salad with our method of making extra long strands.
 You’ll love the effect it has and also how much fun it is to pry the ribbons open with your fingers.

-This salad also allows you to try asparagus raw, which is something we don’t normally do.
 And we also show you how to make a roasted sesame dressing rather than getting a store-bought bottle.

 You’ll also love it because it doesn’t have many ingredients as we want to showcase the spaghetti squash, so it’s easy.
 It’s also a “wow” salad that’s perfect for entertaining.